gql-dart/ferry/README.md

 ## Refetching queries on successful mutation

-todo: explain how to use client.activeRefs to do this
+todo: explain how to use client.activeQueryStreams to do this